Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 18, Master Herbalist.

-You have surpassed most of the herbalists and became one of the greatest herbalists who have ever lived, you gain the following benefits:
+You have surpassed most of the herbalists and became one of the greatest herbalists who have ever lived.

 * The cost and time you need to craft an item using your herbalism Kit is quartered.
 * Potions of supreme Healing that you craft heal an extra 2d4 hit points.